• Quicklinks

 Academic Prerequisites

-• To study at a German university, a general higher education entrance qualification is required.
+• To study at a German university, a general higher education entrance qualification or an equivalent foreign qualification is required.

-• You should have a Bachelor of Science in in electrical engineering or a related field.
-The qualification has to contain parts of studies in the following areas and of a minimum scope of:
+• You should have a Bachelor of Science in electrical engineering or a related field.
+The qualification has to contain parts of studies in the following areas with a minimum scope of:

 • Minimum result in this degree: 2.5 according to the German grading system (or equivalent)